Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - No Name Given: In his only appearance as it was a prequel to the events of the original film.
 He was named by the time of Leroy & Stitch, however.

-- One-Shot Character: Only appeared in a Spin-Off video game.
+- One-Shot Character: Only appeared in a Spin-Off prequel video game that got decanonized after a sequel film came out.

 - One-Winged Angel: After his mutation.